2025-02-20

 Even products labeled "acne-safe" may still worsen fungal acne.

-👉 The safest way to check is to use a malassezia ingredient checker.
+The safest way to check is to use a malassezia ingredient checker.

 Check Your Ingredients (Start Here)

-Paste your product ingredient list below:
+Paste your product ingredient list into a malassezia ingredient checker.

 This tool helps you: